fperf/fperf/docs/quickstart.md

 # Start
-This is a tutorial about how to used the fperf command line.
-We will take the builtin testcase "http_testing" as the example.
+This is a tutorial about how to use the fperf command line.
+We will take the builtin testcase "http_testing" as an example.

 ## Installing
-`fperf` is developed in golang, make sure you have the setup the go envirment correctly.
+`fperf` is developed in golang, make sure you have setup the go environment correctly.

 then
 ```